Tofu and mushroom adobo is a plant-based version of adobo with crispy tofu and mushrooms. It has the same savory, tangy flavor, but without the meat.

 Step 4: Fry the tofu

-As an option, you bake the tofu in the oven for a healthier alternative.
-Spread the tofu cubes on a baking sheet lined with parchment paper.
-Bake at 375°F (190°C) for about 20-25 minutes, flipping halfway through, until golden brown and crispy.
+If you prefer a lighter option, you can bake the tofu.
+Spread the cubes on a parchment-lined baking sheet and bake at 375°F (190°C) for 20-25 minutes, flipping halfway through, until golden and lightly crispy.

 Step 5: Sear the mushrooms

-Flip them over to get the other side golden brown.
-Then, move them to one side of the pan or transfer them to a plate.
+Flip them to brown the other side, then move them to one side of the pan or transfer them to a plate.

 Step 7: Add tofu and sauce